Holy Trinity Church

 -

 Gravestone and memorial recording project.
-Supported by local historian Andy Buchan, we are creating a record of every memorial which will be lodged with the local records office and the church.
+Supported by local historian Andy Buchan, we are creating a record of every church and churchyard memorial which will be lodged with the local records office and the church.
 Training is provided and we arrange to work in pairs to complete this exciting project.
+This activity is arranged at times convenient to volunteers.
+A session is available on the 4th Saturday in the month where volunteers can work together - next dates 28th February.

 For information about any of these volunteering opportunities, please talk to Nick Stephenson or Caroline Plaice (warden).